 Norton Security estimates that by 2023, we will be experiencing data breaches to the tune of 33 billion records per year.
 The situation is particularly dire for small businesses that are most commonly targeted and yet believe that they do not have the wherewithal to protect themselves with enterprise-grade security.
 43% of cyberattacks target small businesses and 60% of SMBs that experience a data breach are very likely to go out of business within six months.

 What is Data Breach?

-A data breach, or a security incident involves the transgression of a company’s virtual property boundaries where an unauthorized party accesses confidential/ proprietary information.
+A data breach or a security incident involves the transgression of a company’s virtual property boundaries where an unauthorized party accesses confidential/ proprietary information.
 The data can involve anything from secure customer information, business records, intellectual property, internal business data like vendor lists, inventory lists, transaction history, and more privileged information.
-The compromised data can then be wielded or used in a multitude of ways to hold the company, executives, employees or consumers at ransom.
+The compromised data can then be welded or used in a multitude of ways to hold the company, executives, employees, or consumers at ransom.

 A data breach is particularly damaging for businesses, as consumers trust them with privileged information assuming that they have the right security structures in place to protect their data.
 Breaches result in often-irreparable damages to reputation and even lives.
 Unfortunately, as more and more businesses and consumers move to the digital space, data breaches are projected to skyrocket in the foreseeable future.

 The top reasons for data breaches include:

 - Malware (17%)